eamigo86/graphene-django-extras/README.md

 #### 2- Defining Channels settings and custom routing config ( *For more information see Channels documentation* ):

-Defining our app routing, like custom apps urls:
+We define app routing, as if they were app urls:

 ```python
 # app/routing.py